Home / iGCSE / Coordinated Sciences / CIE iGCSE Co-ordinated Sciences-C5.1 Exothermic and endothermic reactions- Study Notes

 Endothermic Reactions

-An endothermic reaction is a chemical reaction that absorbs thermal energy from its surroundings.
-This uptake of energy usually results in a decrease in the temperature of the surroundings.
+An endothermic reaction is a chemical reaction that takes in thermal energy from the surroundings.
+This results in a decrease in the temperature of the surroundings.

-• The required energy is taken from the surroundings as heat, leading to cooling.
+• The extra energy needed is taken from the surroundings as heat.

 ▶️ Answer/Explanation